claretnnamocha/php-logger/README.md

 # php-logger
-A simple PHP logger used to ouput data to server terminal
+A simple PHP logger used to ouput data to server terminal inspired by the console module in javascript

 ## Features
 * Colored output depending on the type of output (debug= default color, info= lightgreen foreground and lightgray background)